Each transaction is secured with robust cryptography and distributed through a global peer-to-peer consensus network.

 Compared to Bitcoin variants, CryptoNote coins typically have higher verification, leading to more orphaned blocks.
-AEON helps this issue by using a 4-minute blocktime, reducing sync by a factor of four.
+AEON helps this issue by using a 4-minute blocktime.
 Coupled with our lighter PoW, sync times on lower end devices can be improved by 10x or more.

 As a CryptoNote coin, payments are still anonymous by default.
 But unlike Monero, AEON also allows for traceable transfers.
 These are a faster lower-fee option for non-sensitive payments, like transferring to/from exchanges.

 Overall, AEON seeks to be a lightweight-Monero, similar to how Litecoin seeks to be a lightweight-Bitcoin.
 While still drawing from the technical advantages of Monero and CryptoNote, AEON has distinct development goals and an independent community that enable it to thrive as its own currency.